Difference Between Return on Investment and Cost of Capital

 Return on Investment = Net Profit / Investment Cost × 100

 The result of the expression is expressed in percentage.
-Because of which it can be compared to two or more investments at a time.
+Because of this, it can be compared to two or more investments at a time.

 return on investment 3

-Cost of Capital (COC) can be defined as the amount of return an individual or an investor will get who invested it in the new projects or any construction or can be stated as the minimum return which is said to be expected by the investors from a new running project.
+Cost of Capital (COC) can be defined as the amount of return an individual or an investor will get when investing in new projects or any construction or can be stated as the minimum return, which is said to be expected by the investors from a new running project.

 Also referred to as “Weighted Average Cost of Capital”.